gceboh/Style2Paints_V4.5_Patch/README.md

 ### 4. Fix saving list

 **Problem:** When saving, the order of images in the saving list, is inconsistent with the order in the main window.
-And all the images are missing numbers and corresponding explanation, which are hard for users to distinguish.
+And all the images are missing numbers and corresponding explanation, which are hard for users to distinguish.([Issue#162](https://github.com/lllyasviel/style2paints/issues/162))

 **Fix:**